The Jewish Catalog: Impact

-While the book series can be seen as a dated symbol of the zenith of counter-cultural Judaism, some modern commentators have stated that when they re-read the book today, they are still relevant, particularly for the ethos of the growing DIY community.
+While the book series can be seen as a dated symbol of the zenith of counter-cultural Judaism, some modern commentators have stated that the books are still relevant, particularly for the ethos of the growing DIY community.

 The passing of Richard Siegel in 2018 (co-editor of the first volume) resulted in a significant amount of retrospective commentary on the books in the Jewish press, which included descriptions of the series as "the ultimate work of Jewish sociology evolving into practice."